Upcoming Exhibitions

 The concluding part of the Edges project will be a final exhibition at Watts Gallery, Surrey, in late spring 2024.

 Produced by artist-curators Kay Aplin & Joseph Young of The Ceramic House, Edges is a ceramics & sound art collaborative project involving artists from three nations at the western and eastern edges of Europe.
-Partners include: Wexford Arts Centre, Interface Residency Centre, Connemara, Estonia Academy of Arts, Framework Radio, Belfast School of Art, Limerick School of Art and Design, Atlantic Technological University, Galway and Watts Gallery.
+Partners include: Wexford Arts Centre, Interface Inagh, Connemara, Framework Radio, Limerick School of Art and Design, Atlantic Technological University, Galway and Watts Gallery.